ietf-wg-acme/acme/draft-ietf-acme-acme.md

 hexadecimal representation and y is the second half.

-The client MUST ensure that the certificate is served to TLS connections specifying a Server Name Indication (SNI) value of SAN B.
+The client MUST ensure that the certificate is served to TLS connections specifying a Server Name Indication (SNI) value of SAN A.

 The response to the TLS-SNI challenge simply acknowledges that the client is ready to fulfill this challenge.